ilujade/Le_Basculement/README-en.md

 He was surprised.
 Astonished to see the support I already gave him in the fight against the Resistance, who were still my allies a few hours ago.
 General Hux approached, suspicious.
 \- Explain yourself, Ben asked me, interested.
 \- If you kill all of the Resistance here, you will start a new home of hatred and revolt in the galaxy, I began.
 Instead of execu ...
 \- Supreme Leader! cut off the general.
 This woman is trying to manipulate you!
 All she wants is to save her friends!
-She's part of the Resistance, do not forget it! he continued, giving me a look of contempt.
+She's part of the Resistance, don't forget it! he continued, giving me a look of contempt.
 Ben then turned to him and grabbed him by the throat.
 \- This woman is now my ally!
 And I advise you not to disrespect him any more!
 Seeing that he had no choice, the general had to bow to Ben's will.